Danver97/express-recaptcha/README.md

-# reCAPTCHA.js
+# Express Recaptcha

 This library has been developed to help you validate reCAPTCHA responses in Node.js.
+It is compatible with Express.js but allows you to build your verification logic with ease.

 ## Install
 ```